March 28, 2004

 could have been.
 I manage to see it in time but Kent’s GP

 3000 tire fell victim to this hazard.
-As I passed this thing I As I passed this thing I

 was praying that everyone would see it.
 The rider up front